henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/2-rules/6-symbols-multiple-selectors/content.md

 `symbols.variants`: An array of variant handlers that are applied to the current CSS object

+`symbols.layer`: A string/function/regex match that sets the UnoCSS layer of the generated CSS rule

 `symbols.shortcutsNoMerge`: A boolean to disable the merging of the current rule in shortcuts
 :::